Elypia/Elypia-Website/README.md

 > environment when convenient to do so.

 ## Open-Source
-This project is open-source under the
+This project is open-source under the [Apache 2.0]!
-[GNU Affero General Public License]!
 While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code!